RealHartlMax/SD_Network_Status_viewer/README.md

 Stellen Sie sicher, dass der Webserver PHP-Unterstützung hat.
 Legen Sie die IP-Adressen Ihrer SD-Render-Farm-Knoten in der Datei ip_status.php fest.
 Passen Sie den Port in der ip_status.php-Datei an, falls dieser nicht standardmäßig auf 7860 festgelegt ist.

 Verwendung
 Rufen Sie die ip_status.php-Datei im Browser auf, um die Tabelle der SD-Render-Farm-Knoten und ihren Status anzuzeigen.

 Anpassung
 Sie können das Aussehen des Skripts anpassen, indem Sie die CSS-Datei bearbeiten.

-License
+Lizenz
-Dieses Skript ist unter der MIT-Lizenz veröffentlicht.
+Dieses Skript ist unter der GPL-Lizenz veröffentlicht.
 Eine Kopie der Lizenz finden Sie in der Datei LICENSE.

 Readme (English)

 Stable Diffusion Network Status Viewer
-This is a PHP script used to check the availability of Stable Diffusion (SD) Render Farm nodes on the network.
-The script checks the accessibility of each node based on the IP address and port and displays the status as a green or red circle next to the IP address.
+This is a PHP script used to check the availability of Stable Diffusion (SD) render farm nodes on the network.
+The script checks the availability of each node based on the IP address and port and displays the status as a green or red circle next to the IP address.
 If a node is reachable, the user can click on the circle to connect to the node.
-If a node is unreachable, a "Start Batch File" button is displayed to execute a batch file on the corresponding node.
+If a node is not reachable, a "Start Batch File" button is displayed to run a batch file on the corresponding node.

 Requirements
 To use the script, you need a web server with PHP support.
-The script also uses the ping command to check the accessibility of the node, so this command must be available on the server.
+The script also uses the ping command to check the node's availability, so this command must be available on the server.

 Installation
 Download the files SD_Network.php, ip_status.php, style.css, and start_batch.php to your web server.
 Make sure the web server has PHP support.
-Set the IP addresses of your SD Render Farm nodes in the ip_status.php file.
+Set the IP addresses of your SD render farm nodes in the ip_status.php file.
-Modify the port in the ip_status.php file if it's not set to the default of 7860.
+Adjust the port in the ip_status.php file if it is not set to the default 7860.

 Usage
-Access the SD_Network.php file in the browser to display the table of SD Render Farm nodes and their status.
+Call the ip_status.php file in your browser to display the table of SD render farm nodes and their status.

 Customization
-You can customize the look of the script by editing the CSS file.
+You can customize the appearance of the script by editing the CSS file.

 License
-This script is published under the MIT License.
+This script is released under the GPL license.
 A copy of the license can be found in the LICENSE file.